erroronline1/caro/readme.md

     * can **not** contribute to timesheets
 * Supervisor
     * can approve form components and forms
-    * can add timesheet entries for users of own assigned units
+    * can add timesheet entries for users of own assigned units, change closure state
 * Office
     * can contribute to file manager
     * can access CSV-filter